binaryoverload/williamoldham.co.uk/src/content/blog/2024-04-05-new-server-setup.md

 ## Download, install and update Ubuntu server

-If you are using a cloud provider that installs Ubuntu for you, you can skip this step!

 Ubuntu Server can be downloaded from the Ubuntu website at https://ubuntu.com/download/server

-You should make sure to download the Ubuntu LTS (Long-Term Support) version which includes a total of 10 years of updates and security from when it was first released.
-The non-LTS versions only have 9 months of security maintenance!

-At the time of writing, the current LTS version of Ubuntu is `22.04 LTS` with the new version `24.04 LTS` due to come out next week.
+At the time of writing, the current LTS (Long-Term Support - 10 Years of updates!) version of Ubuntu is `24.04 LTS`.

 ### Installing Ubuntu Server